-Enspiral Dev Academy is an 18 week coding bootcamp based in Auckland and Wellington, New Zealand.
+Enspiral Dev Academy is a rapid coding bootcamp based in Auckland and Wellington, New Zealand.

 There’s been a lot of talk recently about New Zealand’s booming software and startup industry, the shortage of capable developers, and the lucrative career of web development.
 In this blog we explore what all the fuss is about.
 What makes web development such a good job?